 Often more placid than the light breeds, dual-purpose chickens are capable layers and can also be fattened for the table.
 Traditionally these chickens were kept on small farms to supply eggs and meat.
 Even those hens that have passed their best laying days can be worth dressing as old-fashioned ‘boiling fowl.’

-Well-known as a prolific layer, the RIR has been used in the development of several hybrids.
+Well-known as a prolific layer, the Rhode Island Red has been used to develop several hybrids.
 Eggs are mid-brown, and the birds themselves are a deep red/brown colour.

 They mature early and tend to be placid, although cockerels can be aggressive.
 Look for a utility strain and not one bred for showing.
 Good layers should provide over 200 eggs in their first year.